Jalan (TV series): Plot

 Ahmer also meets Hadi, Misha's son.
 Ahmer invites Nisha to his house where he almost falls for her when Areej walks into Nisha and Ahmer and becomes angry at her husband and leaves but Ahmer stops her.
 Ahmer realizes that Nisha is pure evil and Areej sincerely loves him which also makes Ahmer fall for his wife Areej.
 On the other hand, Nisha gets pregnant but aborts the baby which ended up in Asfand trying to kill Nisha for aborting their child.
-Kinza comes to wish Asfand it was his birthday and found them fighting, Nisha shouts at Asfand and reveals to Asfand why did she abort the baby and asks for a divorce.
+Kinza comes to wish Asfand on his birthday and found them fighting, Nisha shouts at Asfand and reveals to Asfand why did she abort the baby and asks for a divorce.

-Asfand blames Ahmer to be behind this.
-Asfand throws her out of his house.
+Asfand blames Ahmer for Nisha's actions and throws her out of his house.
 Nisha calls Asfand disloyal and a characterless man as he shamelessly fell in love with Nisha and ignoring the women he once loved, Meenu.
 Asfand regrets what he did to Misha.
 Ahmer introduces Areej in front of Nisha's parents.
 They forgive Ahmer and ask for forgiveness for what they did to him.
 Nisha's father, on the other hand, dies from Nisha's betrayal, recalling both sisters' childhood and what Nisha did.
 On the other hand, Nisha is doing all possible things to separate Areej from Ahmer.

 But when Nisha tried to attack Areej, Ahmer decides to go back to Lahore to keep Areej safe, calling Nisha to be mentally disabled.
 Nisha was now alone and was seeing Misha's Ghost constantly.
 Asfand recalls Misha's memories and claims to be disloyal to Misha and thinks he should die.
 Kinza asks Sabra(their maid) to burn Nisha's belongings.
 She also decides to take Asfand to Canada along with her, but she finds him dead while reciting namaz/prayers.

 Nisha drives out of the house in fear and is badly burnt in a car accident and lost all the complexion and beauty she had earlier.
 Ahmer and the whole family celebrates the prediction of a newborn of Ahmer and Areej.
 Nisha's mother now lives with Ahmer and his family.
 Nisha is then shifted to a women’s shelter home as her family had disowned her.
 The show ends with two ladies talking about Nisha's deeds and Kinza visiting Asfand and Misha's grave.